stackmuncher/stm_app/README.md

     Code analysis rules: /home/ubuntu/rust/stm_app/stm_rules
     Config file: /home/ubuntu/rust/stm_app/.stm_config/config.json
 ```
 The app stored two emails from `--emails` param in its config file and printed its full config info (`view_config` command).
-From now on it will look for commits from these two email addresses.
+From now on it will look for commits from _max@onebro.me_ and _rimutaka@onebro.me_.

 ##  Adding more projects to your profile

+Adding more of your projects to your Directory Profile builds a more complete picture of your skills.
+StackMuncher can be configured to keep your profile current as you write and commit more code:

-1. Build the app: run `cargo build --release` from `stm_app` folder.
+1. Build the app with `cargo build --release` from `stm_app` folder.
-2. Add the full absolute path of `stm_app/target/release` folder to `PATH` environment variable
+2. Add the full absolute path of `stm_app/target/release` folder to `PATH` environment variable.
+E.g. `echo 'export PATH="$HOME/rust/stm_app/target/release:$PATH"' >> ~/.profile`
 3. Add a global [post-commit  Git hook](https://git-scm.com/docs/githooks#_post_commit):

     ```bash
     git config --global init.templatedir '~/.git-templates'
     mkdir -p ~/.git-templates/hooks
-    echo "stackmuncher >> ~/.stm.log" >> ~/.git-templates/hooks/post-commit
+    echo 'stackmuncher --log info 2>&1 >> ~/.stm.log' >> ~/.git-templates/hooks/post-commit
     chmod a+x ~/.git-templates/hooks/post-commit
     ```
 4. Run `git init` on your existing repos to add the hook from the template.
-Any new repos or clones will get the hook added by default.
+    * Any new repos or clones will get the hook added by default.
+    * Repos with an existing `hooks/post-commit` file need `stackmuncher --log info 2>&1 >> ~/.stm.log` to be inserted manually.

 Git will invoke the app every time you make a commit to a repo with the post-commit hook to generate a report, log its progress in `~/.stm.log` and update your Directory Profile.